 What is Positive Selection technology?

-Votiro’s Positive Selection technology is the next evolution of the popular content disarm and reconstruction technology.
+Votiro’s Positive Selection technology takes content disarm and reconstruction technology to the next level.
 Positive Selection uses template-based reconstruction to recreate clean templates with only the known good content included.

 Unlike detection-based file security solutions that scan for suspicious elements and block some malicious files, Positive Selection singles out only the safe elements of each file, ensuring every file that enters your organization is 100% safe.